hyprstack/Guide/README.md

 Once you have created the repo, open your _powershell_ (for windows) or command line for Mac and change directory to that of the previously created file.
 From here you can start to add documents to your file.

-In the Windows powershell when changing directory you will want it to display the following message \[master .....\] __This is good!__
+_In the Windows powershell when changing directory you will want it to display the following message \[master .....\]_.

+__This is good!__

 ------------------------------------------